openshift/enhancements/enhancements/machine-api/control-plane-set.md

 This strategy introduces risk into the update of the Machines.
 While the old Machine is being drained/removed and the new Machine is being provisioned, etcd quorum is at risk as a member has been removed from the cluster.
 In most circumstances this would leave the cluster with just 2 etcd members.
+This poses a similar risk to the etcd cluster as is present during a cluster upgrade when the Machine Config Daemon reboots the Control Plane Machines, however, in this case, the duration of the member being down is expected to be much longer than in the update process.
+For example baremetal clusters can take over an hour to reprovision a host.

 There are a number of open questions related to this update strategy:
 - Are we comfortable offering this strategy given the risks that it poses?